Holy Week: Good Friday

 In some parishes of the Anglican Church, Catholic Church, Lutheran Church, and Methodist Church, the "Three Hours Devotion" is observed.
 This traditionally consists of a series of sermons, interspersed with singing, one on each of the Seven Last Words from the Cross, together with an introduction and a conclusion.

 Another pious exercise carried out on Good Friday is that of the Stations of the Cross, either within the church or outside.
-The celebration at the Colosseum with participation by the Pope has become a traditional fixture widely covered by television.
+The celebration at the Colosseum with participation by the pope has become a traditional event.

 The Novena to the Divine Mercy begins on that day and lasts until the Saturday before the Feast of Mercy.

 Moravians hold a Lovefeast on Good Friday as they receive Holy Communion on Maundy Thursday.
 Communicants of the Moravian Church practice the Good Friday tradition of cleaning gravestones in Moravian cemeteries.

 Holy Saturday (Black Saturday)

 Holy Saturday is the day between the crucifixion of Jesus and his resurrection.
 As the Sabbath day, the Gospel accounts all note that Jesus was hurriedly buried in a cave tomb after his crucifixion, with the intent to finish proper embalming and burial ceremonies on Sunday, after the Sabbath had ended, as the Sabbath day prohibitions would have prevented observant Jews from completing a proper burial.
-While daytime liturgies or commemorations of the day are rare in the Western tradition, after sundown on Holy Saturday is the traditional time for Easter Vigil.

-In the Catholic tradition, Mass is not celebrated on what is liturgically Holy Saturday.
-The celebration of Easter begins after sundown on what, though still Saturday in the civil calendar, is liturgically Easter Sunday.
+In the Catholic tradition after the Good Friday service, which represents the burial of Jesus, until the Easter Vigil on Saturday night, no mass takes place whatsoever on Holy Saturday.
+The celebration of the Easter Vigil liturgically belongs to Easter Sunday.

 In some Anglican churches, including the Episcopal Church in the United States, there is provision for a simple liturgy of the word with readings commemorating the burial of Christ.

-The tabernacle is left empty and open.
-The lamp or candle usually situated next to the tabernacle denoting the Presence of Christ is put out, and the remaining Eucharistic Hosts consecrated on Holy Thursday are kept elsewhere, usually the sacristy, with a lamp or candle burning before it, so that, in cases of the danger of death, they may be given as viaticum.
+The doors of the empty tabernacle of the main altar are left open, to symbolise that Jesus Christ is gone.
+The lamp or candle usually situated next to the tabernacle denoting the presence of Christ is blown out.

-Easter Vigil

-The name of the Easter Vigil, even if the vigil is held on what on the civil calendar is still Saturday, indicates that liturgically it is already Easter, no longer part of Holy Week, but still part of the Easter Triduum.

-In the Anglican, Lutheran, Catholic, Methodist, and Presbyterian traditions, the Easter Vigil, one of the longest and most solemn of liturgical liturgies, lasts up to three or four hours, consists of four parts:
+In the Catholic, Anglican, Lutheran, Methodist, and Presbyterian traditions, the Easter Vigil, one of the longest and most solemn of liturgical liturgies, lasts up to three or four hours, consists of four parts: